whillx/PYtoFT-Python-to-FunkyTrees-Mini-Compiler/README.md

 - Update the .xml file next to your .py script, or
 - Output the generated XML code directly to the console for copy-paste use.

+> [!CAUTION]
+>It is not recommended to use this tool unless you are familiar with the basics of Python and how Funky Trees work in SimplePlanes.
+>Incorrectly written Python code may result in conversion errors or unexpected in-game behavior.
+Use this tool at your own risk.

 ## How It Works

 - Parses variable definitions from a Python script using [ast](https://docs.python.org/3/library/ast.html) module.